coderdojo-japan/coderdojo.jp/README.md

 - ~~/news/*~~ (Outdated)
 - `/sotechsha/*`

-CMS enables wider people to contribute to editing contents,
-but on the other hand, this requires Scrivito API Keys for
-engineers to join developing Scrivito-used pages like above.
+CMS enables wider people to contribute to editing contents, but on the other hand, this requires Scrivito API Keys for engineers to join developing Scrivito-used pages like above.

-If interested in developing them, contact [@yasulab](https://github.com/yasulab) to get production keys (`SCRIVITO_TENANT` and `SCRIVITO_API_KEY`).
+We use `SCRIVITO_TENANT` and `SCRIVITO_API_KEY` keys in production, but they are not required in development.
+If you find any problem that needs them report it to [GitHub Issues](https://github.com/coderdojo-japan/coderdojo.jp/issues).

 ## 他、開発に関する資料